cyclomics/cyclomicsseq/README.md

 ### Singularity

-If docker is not an option, singularity(or Apptainer as it is called since Q2 2022) is a good alternative that does not require root access and therefor used in shared compute environments.
+If docker is not an option, singularity (or Apptainer, as it is called since Q2 2022) is a good alternative that does not require root access and therefor used in shared compute environments.

 The command becomes: